gsag/spring-mvc-heroku/README.md

 Your app should now be running on [localhost:9090](http://localhost:9090/).

-Ensure you have a local PostgreSQL instance installed.
+Ensure you have a local PostgreSQL instance installed for development tests.

-Database configurations can be changed at resources/**database.properties** file.
+Database configurations can be changed at resources/**database.properties**.

 ## Deploying to Heroku